jkugalde/jkugalde.github.io/_pages/about.md

 ---

-I like to teach and invent machines.
+I like to teach engineering, and invent machines.
 You can check some of my drawings at my [site](https://grabcad.com/joakin.ugalde-1) in GrabCad, or some projects that i have developed in my github page.

 I also enjoy cycling, playing guitar and solving my domestic problems with digital fabrication, i have some of the designs in [Thingiverse](https://www.thingiverse.com/JKUgalde/designs) and sometimes post photos in my [Instagram](https://www.instagram.com/jotaka.ug) account.